arikorn/companion-module-generic-animation/README.md

 - [x] Add variables for generation and population (and running and board size)
 - [x] Animation: set a variable with animation status (on/off) for triggers
 - [x] Add feedbacks for running, transitioning (wiping)
+- [ ] Allow adding more than one shape to a single board?
-- [ ] Add presets (the "main" button, settings, stats, ...); remove colors from feedbacks
+- [ ] Add Presets (the "main" button, settings, stats, ...); remove colors from feedbacks
 - [ ] Add controllable wipe speed?
 - [ ] Allow user to specify an offset for button position relative to the internal grid
 - [ ] User access to shape transforms?
 (Also: implement rotate() function in shapes.ts)
 - [ ] User-specified shapes? and allow user to save current shape.
 - [ ] Typesetting fonts: "real" fonts and/or 5x7 characters (and numbers, whether 5x7 or 4x5) - maybe with half-tone anti-aliasing?
-- [ ] "Spontaneous generation" - occasionally add a new live cell near a randomly-chosen live cell. (to keep board alive; could be strictly UI)- [ ] Possible efficiency improvements:
+- [ ] "Spontaneous generation" - occasionally add a new live cell near a randomly-chosen live cell. (to keep board alive; could be strictly UI)
+- [ ] Possible efficiency improvements:
   - [ ] Don't recalculate button position each time (may use subscribe?)
   - [ ] Specify the font size explicitly
   - [ ] Don't use Conway for wipe animation (or tell it to skip calculations...)